 The UK College of Engineering provides a Director of the Engineering LLP, who is available to help students on a regular basis.
 In addition to mentoring and guidance, the ELLP Director organizes various other activities listed below with the assistance of assigned peer mentors.

 - Tutoring and academic review sessions will be available to Engineering LLP students in the Woodland Glen III (WG III) active learning centers and in the WG III large and small classrooms.
-The Engineering LLP Peer Mentors are available for assistance during these group led study sessions in Chemistry, Calculus and College Algebra throughout each semester.
-Dates and times will be provided on the Engineering LLP Facebook page, announced via email and showcased on the electronic display located in the main lobby of WG III.
+The Engineering LLP Peer Mentors are available for assistance during these group led study sessions as well.
+Dates and times will be provided on the Engineering LLP via email

-- Workshops on graduate school, Co-Ops, Internships, Resume Writing, Research and more
+- Workshops on graduate school, Co-Ops, Internships, Resume Writing, Research, leadership and more

-- "Root Beer with an Engineer," where College of Engineering faculty members, engineering alumni and industry leaders share their wisdom with ERC students over root beer floats, workshops concentrated on helping students prepare for graduate school and internships and free tutoring in math, chemistry and physics.
-Scheduled informal chats with an engineering professional from local industries discussion the future of the engineering/computer science profession.
+- "Engaging with Engineers," where College of Engineering faculty members, engineering alumni and industry leaders share their wisdom with the students of the Engineering LLP.
+These workshops are focused on helping students make connections that will help them as the start their Engineering Careers.
+Scheduled to help students have informal chats with an engineering professional from local industries discussion the future of the engineering/computer science profession.

-- Faculty game night and movie night allowing students to engage and interact with faculty outside the normal classroom and academic environment.
+- Faculty game and movie nights allowing students to engage and interact with faculty outside the normal classroom and academic environment.